pfgithub/threadclient/README.md

 -   [ ] the refresh button
 -   [ ] avoid keeping iframes in dom when they are not visible
 -   [ ] proper, non-hacky way to auto disable darkreader extension
--   [ ] full mobile support maybe, might not be worth it
+-   [ ] full mobile support (no buttons that are too close together + design more optimized for mobile)
 -   [ ] a button to switch to markdown source view (uh oh what if the comment doesn't have any markdown source…)
 -   [ ] websockets eg : reddit live threads and : mastodon timeline streaming
 -   [ ] multiple accounts (eg a url thing like /1/reddit or something idk)